graphprotocol/research/specs/graph-protocol-v1/mappings-api/README.md

 ### Ingest
 #### Ethereum
 Data is ingested from Ethereum by event-sourcing Solidity events, as well as other triggers, defined in the subgraph manifest.
-The WASM module referenced in a subgraph manifest is expected to have handlers that correspond to the handlers defined in the subgraph manifest ([Subgraph Manifest](../subgraph-manifest)).
+The WASM module referenced in the subgraph manifest is expected to have handlers that correspond to the handlers defined in the [subgraph manifest](../subgraph-manifest).

 See this [reference implementation](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host.rs) for how these handlers should be called.